-In addition, just as banks are hoping for referrals of CPA firm partners and firm clients to the bank, banks should be evaluated for their potential to refer banking clients to the CPA firm itself.
+In addition, just as banks are hoping for referrals of Accountant firm partners and firm clients to the bank, banks should be evaluated for their potential to refer banking clients to the Accountant firm itself.
 “We tend to do a lot of business back and forth,” said DesMarteau.

-He suggests that CPAs ask banks about the nature of their clientele, and look for areas of overlap with the Accountants in Miami client development priorities.
+He suggests that Accountants ask banks about the nature of their clientele, and look for areas of overlap with the Accountants in Miami client development priorities.